 Calculate how much time you’ll need to put aside using La Trobe’s very own Assessment Planner.
 Enter your subject code and this handy online calculator will break your subject down into achievable tasks and provide a timeline for completion.

 The best part?
 You can enter your own start date.
 This is especially useful if you have multiple assignments due at the same time.
 Once you have your schedule, organise a friend or peer to be your “deadline motivator” and check in with them regularly to help you stay on track.

 To determine what you’re being assessed on, review the assignment’s marking criteria.
 Find this information for each subject on the LMS in your subject learning guide.

 6. Understand the question

 You may have written an absolutely brilliant piece of work, but if it doesn’t properly address the question, you won’t be rewarded for it.
 Remember to re-read each question a couple of times before you answer it, underlining important wording so you know exactly what’s being asked of you.
 Keep coming back to the question as you go to make sure you’re not going off on a tangent.

 What are your main points?
 What kind of evidence will you need to find to back up your claims?
 Are you going to need to do further research before forming your argument?
 Which style of referencing are you meant to use?
 So many questions!

-Planning out your approach to your essay or assessment beforehand will keep you on track, provide structure and prevent you from feeling lost down the line with a case of writer’s block.
-The Learning Hubs are the best port-of-call for helping you to map out your assignment’s structure.
+Planning out your approach to your essay or assessment beforehand will keep you on track, provide structure and prevent you from feeling lost down the line.
+Library Learning Services is the best port-of-call for helping you to map out your assignment’s structure.